wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 The usage of `LAContext` has the following limitations:

 - It's effective from iOS 11 because on the older operating systems the context doesn't support essential properties, such as `localizedReason`.
 - Don't alter `interactionNotAllowed` property.
-If you do, then the internal SDK implementation rejects such an operation.
+If you do, then the internal SDK implementation rejects the context and reports user cancel error.
-- It's not supported on tvOS platform.

 ## Activation Removal